carlos-a-rodriguez/datakick/README.rst

     >>> import datakick

-Search for products by barcode:
+Search for a specific product by barcode:

 .. code-block:: python